rwgrier/rwgrier.github.io/about.md

 permalink: /about/
 ---

-I am a software engineer who loves the challenges involved in software engineering.
-I started out as a Java developer and switched to mobile development (full time) a few years ago.
-I learned both iOS and Android on my own and in my free time.
+I am a software engineer who loves solving challenging problems.
+I started as a Java developer and transitioned to mobile development in 2010.

-I spent the first 10 years of my career writing J2EE services for companies like Siemens and Comcast.
-Since 2010 I’ve been writing mobile apps for NAVTEQ (Nokia), Barclaycard US and Comcast Interactive Media.
+I am a highly motivated developer.
+I initially learned iOS on my own.
+Since then I've grown as a developer and have worked on and led projects that have been featured on the App Store multiple times.

+You can view my [resume here](https://www.dropbox.com/s/o6uo7eie9hedp35/RyanGrier-Resume.pdf?dl=0).

 Social Media: